andreibesleaga/mobile-mesh-ews/BigData AI E2E Decision System/README.md

 ---

-*This system is a demo and not tested in the wild and is designed for scalable, real-time environmental monitoring and can be adapted for various climate and weather-related early warning applications.*
+*This system is a demo and not tested in the wild (only on limited GCP account with live BigQuery AI and mock datasets) and is designed for scalable, real-time environmental monitoring and can be adapted for various climate and weather-related early warning applications.*